Local-first builder utility: DriftCheck by A2ZAI

 3

-Builder shares the public benchmark card in X, GitHub, or product launch posts.
+Builder shares the public proof card in X, GitHub, or product launch posts.

 4